-Managed funds, also known as mutual funds, are not the popular choice for ASX investors as they once were.
-With the rise of popular alternatives like exchange-traded funds (ETFs) and listed investment trusts (LITs), many investors have left the managed fund on the side of the road.
+Managed funds, also known as mutual funds, are not as popular withASX investors as they once were.
+With the rise of alternatives like exchange-traded funds (ETFs) and listed investment trusts (LITs), many investors have left the managed fund on the side of the road.

-So what is a managed fund, and do these investment vehicles still have a place in a modern portfolio?
+So, what is a managed fund, and do these investment vehicles still have a place in a modern portfolio?

-What does a ‘managed fund’ mean?
+What does managed fund mean?

 A managed fund describes an investment vehicle that is managed by a fund manager.
 Simple enough.
 Its basic structure involves a type of trust called a unit trust.
 The trustee (or fund manager) manages a portfolio of investments (such as ASX shares) for the beneficiaries of the trust.

 A managed fund can invest in a single asset class, such as ASX shares, international shares, corporate bonds, or otherwise a mixture, depending on the fund’s objectives and profile.
-You can have share-only funds, bond-only funds or a fund that will invest in anything it deems appropriate at a given occasion.
+You can have share-only funds, bond-only funds or a fund that will invest in anything it deems appropriate at a given time.

 Advantages of a managed fund

-Managed funds are one of the oldest investment vehicles around, far predating ETFs.
+Managed funds are one of the oldest investment vehicles around, far pre-dating ETFs.
 The appeal of a managed fund is relatively simple.

-Firstly, it enables an investor to pool their capital with other investors in order to invest in assets that might be out of reach for an individual, such as property, mortgage-backed securities or corporate or government bonds.
+Firstly, it enables an investor to pool their capital with other investors in order to invest in assets that may be out of reach for an individual, such as property, mortgage-backed securities or corporate or government bonds.

-Secondly, it provides an easy way for an investor to invest in shares or other assets without having to manage the money themselves.
+Secondly, it provides an easy way for an investor to invest in shares or other assets without having to manage the investments themselves.
 If you have money to invest, but don’t know anything about investing, managed funds are always an easy option.

 Thirdly, some investors prefer the managed fund structure as it is relatively cheap and easy to periodically add funds.
-Shares or units of an ETF or an LIC have to be bought on the share market, which means that there is a $500 minimum investment and (usually) brokerage costs to be paid.
-In contrast, units of a managed fund are traded ‘off-market’ rather than on an exchange.
+Shares or units of an ETF or an LIT have to be bought on the share market, which means that there is a $500 minimum investment and (usually) brokerage costs to be paid.
+In contrast, units of a managed fund are traded off-market rather than on an exchange.

 Disadvantages of a managed fund

 A managed fund will often ask a fee of 1%, 1.5% or even 2% per annum (often with an additional performance fee as well).
 In contrast, it’s not uncommon to find index ETFs with management fees of 0.1% per annum or lower.

-Another problem that many investors run into with managed funds is their open-ended nature.
-Unlike an individual company or an LIC, there is not a finite amount of shares on issue for a managed fund.
-That means when investors buy in, units are created, and when investors sell out, those units are destroyed.
+Another problem with managed funds is their open-ended nature.
+Unlike an individual company or an LIC, there is not a finite number of shares on issue for a managed fund.
+That means when investors buy in, units are created; and when investors sell out, those units are destroyed.

-Take a property-focused managed fund, as an example.
-If half of its investors decide to sell their units on a single day, the fund manager can’t sell half a house in order to redeem those units.
+Take a property-focused managed fund as an example.
+If half the investors sell their units in a single day, the fund manager can’t sell half a house in order to redeem those units.
 Because of this phenomenon, many managed funds retain the option to ‘freeze’ withdrawals in situations like these.
-If you really need to pull your money out, you might not be able to until the fund can balance its books.
+That means you might not be able to pull your money out until the fund can balance its books.